GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Methodology

 As mentioned, the node features of different domain graph datasets may vary significantly in semantics and dimensions.
 To capture domain-invariant features, we focus on the relationships among nodes across the entire dataset rather than the original features.
 The reason is that in many machine learning problems, using the relationships between samples or a graph constructed from the dataset can provide effective solutions.
-For instance, in spectral clustering \citep{ng2001spectral}, we use a similarity graph rather than the original features; in kernel support vector machine \citep{cortes1995support}, we can use a Gaussian kernel matrix, which is a similarity matrix of the data points. \textbf{Global Graph Construction}~~ For each graph dataset $\mathcal{G}_j$, $j\in[M]$, we propose to construct a similarity graph over all nodes in the dataset using a Gaussian kernel function, i.e.,
+For instance, in spectral clustering \citep{ng2001spectral}, we use a similarity graph rather than the original features; in kernel support vector machine \citep{cortes1995support}, we can use a Gaussian kernel matrix, which is a similarity matrix of the data points.